Denver Premises Liability Attorneys

 At the Tenge Law Firm LLC, our goal is to achieve the best possible result for our clients as soon as possible.
 Each case and each client is different, so we work directly with clients to meet their needs for medical care and personal situations.
 We have enjoyed great success, with exceedingly high client satisfaction, using this approach.

-Slip and fall accidents, the most common type of premises liability accident, can cause catastrophic physical injuries – for example, brain or spinal cord injuries.
+Slip and fall accidents, the most common type of premises liability accident, can cause catastrophic physical injuries, such as brain or spinal cord injuries.
 This is especially common among older adults.
-Falls are not only extremely prevalent among the elderly – the National Center for Injury Prevention and Control estimates that one out of every three adults over the age of 65 falls each year – but also a leading cause of death.
+Falls are not only extremely prevalent among the elderly—the National Center for Injury Prevention and Control estimates that one out of every three adults over the age of 65 falls each year—but also a leading cause of death.

 If you have been seriously injured in a slip and fall accident on someone else’s unsafe property, contact the Tenge Law Firm, LLC for more information about your legal rights and options.